crocs-muni/ECTester/README.md

 - Setting of custom curve and KeyPair generation
 - Generation of shared secret via ECDH
 - Signature via ECDSA
-- Behavior of card when invalid curves/points are provided (should fail)

 See `java -jar ECTesterReader.jar -h` for more.